Request Records

 How to Request Records

-Litigants in a case and/or their attorneys, government investigators, members of the public, and commercial businesses wishing to receive specific case files, information, or recorded proceedings should send the request to the one justice court which has jurisdiction over the case.
+Litigants in a case and/or their attorneys, members of the public, and commercial businesses wishing to receive specific case files, information, or recorded proceedings should send the filled-out request form to the one justice court which has jurisdiction over the case.

 Requests for certified documents must be sent to the specific court that holds the case.
 The Public Information Office cannot certify case documents, as the certification process involves a judge's stamp.